Legacy Program for Continuing Units

 How does the legacy process work?

-After we've accepted three units into an annual legacy cohort, we'll gather new sets of writing samples and survey data.
-From there, we'll co-facilitate two meetings in which faculty members (and others...TAs? students?) will interpret and discuss these data and identify next steps, new activities, etc. From these discussions, faculty members will build a Legacy Plan which will be submitted to the Campus Writing Board and Office of Undergraduate Education for approval.
+After we've accepted 2-3 units into an annual legacy cohort, we'll gather new sets of writing samples and survey data.
+From there, we'll co-facilitate four meetings in which faculty members (and others...TAs? students?) will interpret and discuss these data and identify next steps, new activities, etc. From these discussions, faculty members will build a Legacy Plan which will be submitted to the Campus Writing Board and Office of Undergraduate Education for approval.
 Once approved and funded, Legacy Plans move into new rounds of partnered implementation and assessment.

 What’s the timeline?

-Applications for Legacy support from the Writing-Enriched Curriculum Program are due by January 29, 2024.
+Applications for Legacy support from the Writing-Enriched Curriculum Program are due by January 24, 2025.

 Recent Examples: